“The Surrender of Breda”

 The capture of Breda was the high mark of Spinola’s career.
 The Spanish had put the Dutch city of Breda under siege from August 28, 1624, through June 5, 1625.
 After handing over control of the city, Spinola allowed the city’s leaders and soldiers to leave with their banners, arms, and dignity intact.
 Spinola forbade his soldiers to disrespect or insult the Dutch in any way, which greatly increased his popularity throughout Europe.
 He was known to say, “The valor of the defeated is the glory of the victor”.

-This painting shows the moment where Justinus van Nassau, the Dutch governor of Breda, surrenders and hands over the city key to Spinola.
+This painting shows the moment when Justinus van Nassau, the Dutch governor of Breda, surrenders and hands over the city key to Spinola.
 The Dutch are represented by a small group of soldiers on the left.
 The Spanish are on the right and are represented by a much larger group with a large number of lances.
 The Spanish are depicted in a much better state than the Dutch.
 A soldier from each side looks straight at the viewer.
 In the background, smoke billows to the sky, showing the destruction from the near year long siege.
 Spinola’s flag is seen on the right, with the blue checkers and a large red ex, while the Dutch Prince’s Flag is seen behind van Nassau, depicted with white, orange and blue stripes, though it was actually, from top to bottom, orange, white, then blue.
 Velázquez’s signature can be seen on the piece of paper laying on a rock in the bottom right of the canvas, a design he also used for his “Equestrian Portrait of the Count-Duke of Olivares”.

 This painting was one of twenty made by the most highly regarded Spanish artists of the day to commemorate the military victories of Philip IV.
 They were commissioned to line the Hall of Realms in the Buen Retiro Palace, near Madrid.
 Velázquez’s painting was a huge success and is regarded as one of the finest paintings made during the Baroque art period in Spain.